Michał Szewczyk (footballer)

-Michał Szewczyk (born 17 October 1992 in Chorzów) is a Polish footballer who plays as a winger for Unia Oświęcim.
+Michał Szewczyk (born 17 October 1992) is a Polish footballer who plays as a winger for Orzeł Ryczów.

 Club career

 Szewczyk made his debut for Wisła Kraków in the Ekstraklasa on 31 August 2012 in a match against Polonia Warsaw.

 He signed with Soła Oświęcim in August 2017, but left the club again at the end of 2018.
-On 24 January 2019, Szewczyk signed a 6-month contract with MKS Kluczbork.
+On 24 January 2019, Szewczyk signed a six-month contract with MKS Kluczbork.